GabrielPenaU3F/coronavirus_contagion_model/README.md

 Example 10.
 You want to study the variation of the parameters over time in the Spain dataset, beginning the analysis the 45th day, but your computer is slow and the calculations take too long.
 This can be solved by evaluating only certain datasets instead of every possible one, and then interpolating the samples.
 You choose to fit the datasets every 5 days; the command you need is
 >analyze_model_parameters_over_time("Spain", start_from=45, by=5)

 Example 11.
-You want to see the mean time between infections on the brazilian dataset, beginning the analysis on day 40 up to day 80.
+You want to see the mean time between infections of the brazilian dataset, beginning the analysis on day 40 up to day 80.
 The command you need is
 >calculate_mtbi("Brazil", start_from=40, end=80)

+Example 12.
+You want to calculate the mean time between infections of the brazilian dataset, taking samples every 2 days, and save it as a data frame on the workspace.
+You need to execute the command
+>calculate_mtbi("Brazil", by=2, save='workspace')

+Example 13.
+You want to calculate the mean time between infections of the brazilian dataset and save it into a CSV file.
+You need to execute the command
+>calculate_mtbi("Brazil", save='csv')

+You'll find the file on your R workspace, named "mtbi_Brazil.csv".